srkarthi1982/ansiversa/web/public/app-architecture-summary.md

 - Add new features by creating a page under `src/pages/`, defining supporting Alpine stores in `src/alpineStores/feature/`, and registering the store in `src/alpineStores/index.ts`.
 - Implement server-side logic with a new action file in `src/actions/<feature>/` and export it via `src/actions/index.ts`.
 - Update the database schema in `db/config.ts` and rerun Astro DB migrations/seeds when persistent storage changes are required.
-- Reuse components in `src/components/` or add new ones to maintain consistent design across the 100 mini apps.
+- Reuse primitives from `@ansiversa/components` and place bespoke UI under `src/features/` to maintain consistent design across the 100 mini apps.